Are Vokey Wedges Forged or Cast? Find Out!

 Moreover, the performance of Vokey wedges is not compromised by their casting process.

-These clubs offer exceptional control, versatility, and spin, allowing golfers to execute a wide range of shots with confidence.
+These clubs offer exceptional control, versatility, and spin so golfers can execute a wide range of shots with maximum confidence.

 The Spin Milled Technology